ericxing19/AMLS_23_24_SN23084017/README.md

 python version used is  3.10.13

+Dataset needs to be downloaded from website, whose file format is '.npz'

 You can use main.py to run the modelA and modelB by using main_A() and main_B() function.
 The parameter in this function is: